Carter958/aws-terraform-IaC/README.md

 This will remove all the AWS resources created by Terraform.

-## **Contributing**

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-For major changes, please open an issue first to discuss what you would like to change.

 ## **License**

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-**Note**: Always ensure that sensitive information like access keys or credentials is not hard-coded in your Terraform files or shared in your version control system.